GhostScript40/vegas_parking/README.md

 # VegasParking

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/vegas_parking`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Vegas Parking CLI.
+With the new parking rules at alost all of the casinos in La Vegas.
+I thought it would add a little more convenience to visitors to this crowded city.
+You'll be presented with a numbered list of casinos; by pressing the associated number you'll be given the information of that casino.
+ALL of the parking in this gem are FREE!
+So there is noo need to worry about paying a parking fee or being towed.
+You'll also be givin links to the casino for added convenience of checking out its hotels accomadations and ammenities.
+Some of these parking areas even have car washes.
+See below for usage instructions.

 ## Installation